-Highlights of this place include taking a tour of Comuna 13, a vibrant neighborhood filled with street art, and easy hikes through Arvi Park in the hills high above the city.
+Highlights of this place include taking a tour of Comuna 13, a vibrant neighborhood filled with street art.
+It also features easy hikes through Arvi Park in the hills high above the city.

-It’s a great idea to time your visit to with Easter celebrations in April.
-Medellin tends to be very quiet over the four-day Semana Santa weekend, so it’s a great opportunity to take a day trip to one of the smaller historic towns in Antioquia, where traditional Easter Parades are staged.
+My advice?
+Try timing your visit with the Easter celebrations in April.
+Medellin tends to be very quiet over the four-day Semana Santa weekend.
+So, it’s a great opportunity to take a day trip to one of the smaller historic towns in Antioquia, where traditional Easter Parades are staged.

 25. Cornwall, UK

-Another great place to take the young ones is the Eden Project, the largest indoor rainforest in the world which promotes the sustainable use of plant resources.
-The brave souls can try out the SkyWire, which is the fastest and longest zipline in the UK, offering bird eye views over the Eden Project.
+Another great place to take the young ones is the Eden Project.
+It’s the largest indoor rainforest in the world which promotes the sustainable use of plant resources.
+Meanwhile, brave souls can try out the SkyWire, which is the fastest and longest zipline in the UK, offering bird’s-eye views over the Eden Project.

 On a budget and can’t quite afford some of the exotic destinations mentioned on our list?
 Well, here’s another nearby U.S.-based place that’ll still keep the kids happy over spring break.

 Hudson Valley, located north of New York, features plenty of hiking trails, for starters.
 Some of our favorites include the Black Creek Preserve, Stony Kill Falls, and the Shaupeneak Ridge Trails.

 But really, any hiking trail you pick will allow you to marvel at wonderful views, such as lily ponds, fern groves, and waterfalls.
 You could also take the kids to the Catskill Mountains where they can enjoy music festivals, art galleries, and picturesque streams.